Zum brennenden Bären 2022

-Last November, we asked the community for ideas and applications.
+This November amd December, we asked the community for ideas and applications.
 You couldn't just apply for a workshop, an art project or as a DJ.
 You also had the chance to apply for taking over a whole room, creating the main dance floor, having your small, interactive happenings (such as creative food giftings, interactive theatre etc.) funded or hold a talk at the newly installed “Salon” - a place for knowledge sharing, ideation and hot-topic-discourse.

 After all applications have been examined, a great selection came to life.
 But that's not all: Co-creation also means that we all volunteer.
 All of us will do at least two shifts.
 Holding a workshop or playing a set as a DJ doesn't count as a shift.
 That's a gift.
 To get all volunteering stuff sorted we have an own department:

 Ever strolled around a burn having deep existential riddles like: